10 things you should always get for free

-Lots of firms have started cashing in on the payment protection insurance mis-selling scandal by offering to help victims put in their claims in return for a chunk of their compensation.
+Lots of firms cashed in on the payment protection insurance mis-selling scandal by offering to help victims put in their claims in return for a chunk of their compensation.
 For example, claims firm Gladstone Brookes deducts 25% of any money you receive in return for processing your claim.

 With an average compensation payout of £2,750, according to the Financial Ombudsman Service, that means they are pocketing nearly £700 per claim.
 But the process is very simple and won’t affect the outcome, so make a claim yourself and save a fortune.

 CHAPS sterling payments allow you to transfer money instantly between banks within the UK for a charge of around £20.
 However, the Faster Payment system works almost as quickly and is free.